 You can set the Start Segment to repeat once a day, once a week, once a month, or at any custom period or specific dates.

 As a custom period, you can set the Start Segment to repeat once a several weeks or months in the days of the week or the month you specify.
 For example, every three weeks, three time a week on even days.

 You can also set the entry by segment to repeat on the specific dates.
 It might come in handy when some events in your app occur thus updating the audience segment with new users.

 When scheduled, the Start Segment entry repeats at the same time of the day the journey has been activated.
 For example, if the journey is activated at 11 AM, the next entry by the same segment will happen at 11 AM as well.

 To adjust the communication time, add the Wait until element next to the Start Segment.

 You can add multiple entry elements — in that case, any of them will start the journey.
 Each entry element could start their own journey but all of them should end at the same Exit point.

 If you use both Start Segment and Start Event simultaneously, conditions of both will apply but not intersect.
 That means the journey will include users who comply with the Start Segment conditions and those who trigger the Start Event.
 These sets of users may or may not intersect; not intersection enters the journey, but the whole sets in a union.

 Send Push element indicates a point to communicate to a customer with a push notification.

 To specify when to send a push message to a journey traveler, add the Send Push element to the canvas following the journey point you consider to be the appropriate basis for communication.
-Choose the app you’d like to send a message to.
 You can either choose a preset saved in your Pushwoosh account or create message content from scratch.